Azure-Samples/hdinsight-aks/trino/nyctrip-data-analysis-federated-usecase/README.md

 ### Step 5: Federation in Trino with HDInsight on AKS

-* Join the tables in two catalog "hive-catalog" and "pg" to analyze the data
+* Join the tables in two catalog "hive-catalog" and "pg" to experience the federated capaibility of Trino.

   Sample federated query: The following query gives avg fare amount and corresponding passengers count based on zones.